firefox-devtools/debugger/docs/local-development.md

 The one situation where we do not use immutable is when it is too slow to do so.
 We avoid wrapping our pause state in immutable, because it takes too long to serialize the data.

-Lets take a look at the Expressions reducer to see how we use Immutable.
+Let's take a look at the Expressions reducer to see how we use Immutable.

 ```js
 type ExpressionState = {